Congregation Dorshei Emet: First building

 In 1964, the congregation acquired land on Cleve Road in Hampstead, and began construction of its first building there.
-The "habitant-style" building was completed in 1967, and officially opened by Kaplan during a Reconstructionist convention in Montreal in the spring that year.
-The building was a one-story structure comprising a sanctuary, some offices, and a small kitchen, and had no basement.
+The "habitant-style" building was designed by Montreal architect Harold Ship and completed in 1967, and officially opened by Kaplan during a Reconstructionist convention in Montreal in the spring that year.
+The building was a one-story structure comprising a sanctuary, some offices, and a small kitchen, and did not have a basement.
 It featured stained glass windows by David Ascalon.

 The congregation adopted the name Congregation Dorshei Emet in the late 1970s, though it was still also known as "the Reconstructionist Synagogue of Montreal".
 Ron Aigen was hired as the congregation's first paid rabbi in 1976.
 That year the congregation, which had under 180 member families, added an extension to its building.

 Becker led the congregation as rabbi until 1976 or 1977.
 His role as rabbi at Dorshei Emet was unpaid, and while serving there he had also served in a number of other roles, including on the executive of the Canadian Jewish Congress and the World Jewish Congress, as president of the Jewish Reconstructionist Federation, and as chairman of the Board of Overseers of the Reconstructionist Rabbinical College.

 Dorshei Emet began accepting non-Jewish partners of members as a gerei toshav in 1985.
 Its 1994 constitution, however, clarified that while a non-Jewish spouse of a member was considered a ger toshav, and "may be welcomed into the synagogue", he or she was not "entitled to membership in the congregation".
-In 1993 the congregation resolved that "gay and lesbian Jews, their Jewish partners and families" would be welcome "as full members of our congregation".
+In 1993, the congregation resolved that "gay and lesbian Jews, their Jewish partners and families" would be welcome "as full members of our congregation".
 With the hiring of Rabbi Boris Dolin, the congregation underwent a community discussion about whether the rabbi can officiate at interfaith marriages, and it was decided to make this change.
 Currently, Dorshei Emet is one of only two synagogues in the city of Montreal which allow interfaith marriages.

 Current building

 By 1994, membership exceeded 410 households.
 The congregation's growth made it impossible for all members to worship together; the original synagogue building had been sized for no more than 150 families.
 On the High Holy Days, when around 600 people attended (versus 150 on a typical Shabbat), services were split between the sanctuary and a school auditorium/gymnasium.
-In 1992, the congregation voted against expanding the building, but after the 1995 Quebec sovereignty referendum members felt more confident in Quebec's political situation and economy.
+In 1992, the congregation voted against expanding the building, but after the 1995 Quebec sovereignty referendum, members felt more confident in Quebec's political situation and economy.
 In 1999, Aigen led the congregation in a campaign to construct a new building.
 The property next to the existing building was purchased to accommodate a larger structure, and the existing sanctuary was torn down.
 While the new synagogue was under construction, the congregation worshiped and held activities at the YM-YWHA.
 The new building was open in time for the 2003 High Holy Days.